jon-mah/influenzaMarkov/Scripts/README.md

 This is the scripts directory of `influenzaMarkov`.

-*  seqOrder.py (Roughly finished)

-This script takes in a sequence of `FASTA` sequences and then orders them, chronologically.

-*  dnaToProt.py (Roughly finished)
+*  dnaToProt.py

 This script takes in a sequence of `FASTA` sequences (nucleotides), and then translates them into amino acids.
 As output, it generates a `.fasta` file named `inputFile_PROT.fasta`.

+*  label_HA.py

+**This script must be run from the PyMOL interface.** It can be used to generate three-dimensional models of the variation in our data sets, as well as model the known epitope locations from literature.

+*  markovChain.py

+This script constructs a transition matrix of amino-acid substitution probabilities for use in a Markov chain.

+*  **pipeline.py**

+**If you want to recreate our analysis, run this script from the command line.
+You need to have the BioPython package installed.**

+*  seqOrder.py

+This script takes in a sequence of `FASTA` sequences and then orders them, chronologically.

+*  siteMatch.py

+This script compares the percentage of matching sites between two sequences.
+It's used to calculate the accuracy of predictions compared to actual sequences.

-*  seqDifference.py (Not started)
+*  subsampleData.py

-This script takes in two `FASTA` sequences, and notes the differences by site.
-I'm thinking we could do this recursively instead of having to annotate differences by hand, because that would suck.

-For example, if `fastaOne` was 'FSYC' and `fastaTwo` was 'FSLC', then the difference would be `Y --> L` at index 3.
-This is accomplished by using a 20 x 20 matrix, where the indexing of row, column indicates a transition from 'row' to 'column'.
+This script generates random subsamples of FASTA sequences.

-*   markovChain (roughly finished)
+*  variability.py

-Takes sequences in and array and outputs a probability matrix.
-Includes what seqDifference.py was intended to do?
+This script contains various functions that compute measures of variability for sequences of FASTA data.
+The required input is the same format as markovChain.py